nasa/cumulus-docs/docs/input_output.md

 ### 5. Validate task input, output and configuration messages against the schemas provided.

-If the task has schemas for input, output and configuration messages, the Message Adapter validates each of the messages against its corresponding schema after a message is generated.
+The Cumulus Message Adapter has the capability to validate task input, output and configuration messages against their schemas.
+The default location of the schemas is the schemas folder in the top level of the task and the default filenames are input.json, output.json, and config.json.
+The task can also configure a different schema location.
+If no schema can be found, the Cumulus Message Adapter will not validate the messages.

 ## Specific Payload Formats